 In 2015, C.R.
 Bard was set to pay $200 million to settle 3,000 lawsuits against the company filed by women who were injured by their bladder or vaginal sling.
 Many of the injuries required removal surgery.

 If you or you know someone who suffered physical and emotional damages from a transvaginal mesh implant, you could be entitled to compensation for medical bills, pain and suffering and any other damages that were a direct result of complications of the surgical mesh.
-Our product liability attorneys at Tittle & Perlmuter are ready to hear your case.
+Our Cleveland transvaginal mesh lawyers at Tittle & Perlmuter are ready to hear your case.
 Call today or fill out an online form for a free consultation.
 Our attorneys are ready to hear your case and advise you on your next steps.
 We can also arrange weekend and evening appointments, and we can come to you.